VLDB2020/VLDB2020.github.io/overview.md

 VLDB is a premier annual international forum for data management and database researchers, vendors, practitioners, application developers, and users.
 The VLDB 2020 conference will feature research talks, tutorials, demonstrations, and workshops.
 It will cover issues in data management, database and information systems research, since they are the technological cornerstones of the emerging applications of the 21st century.

-VLDB 2020 will take place in Tokyo, Japan, from August 30th to September 4th, 2020.
+VLDB 2020 will take place in Tokyo, Japan, from Monday, August 31th to Friday, September 4th, 2020.

 # VLDB 2020: Venue